bobbicodes/mecca/README.md

     $ sudo apt-get install sox

-Or whatever it is you do to install stuff on your thing.
+Or whatever it is you do to install things on your thing.

 # Usage